Celebration

 Genesis 21:1-3, 25:19, Jasher 21:1-2, Jubilees 16:13

-And the LORD visited Sarah as he had said, and the LORD did to Sarah as he had spoken.
-For Sarah conceived, and bore Abraham a son in his old age, at the set time of which God had spoken to him, about 1 year and 4 months after Abraham dwelled in the land of the Philisteine in Gerar.
+The Lord kept His word to Sarah and did for her just as He had promised.
+She became pregnant and gave Abraham a son in his old age, at the exact time God had said it would happen—about 1 year and 4 months after Abraham had settled in the land of the Philistines in Gerar.

-And Sarah bore a son in the 3rd month, and in the middle of the month, at the time of which the Lord had spoken to Abraham, on the festival of the first fruits of the harvest, and Abraham called his name Isaac.
+Sarah gave birth to a son in the 3rd month, in the middle of the month, just as the Lord had told Abraham.
+It was during the festival of the first fruits of the harvest, and Abraham named the boy Isaac.

 D: 23 | Isaac circumcised